 Trip Output Time

-The Specifier will determine the maximum relay trip time necessary to maintain compliance with NERC Reliability Standards.
+The Specifier will determine the maximum relay trip time necessary to maintain compliance with both intercompany-derived performance requirements and NERC Mandatory Reliability Standards.
 Communication with system planners and interconnected utilities may be necessary to determine those maximum acceptable times.
 The manufacturer should state in its proposal if local direct trip and/or communication-aided tripping is required to obtain the required trip output times and should identify the conditions under which direct trip and/or communication-aided tripping is required.

 Communication channels that are required for the system to comply with NERC Reliability Standards should follow the recommendations in the Communication System Performance Guide for Electrical Protection Systems.
 Such communications channels should be continuously monitored or routinely tested.
 Routine testing may be automatically initiated and controlled or be done manually based on periodic scheduling.